rutgers-star/Payload-OSImager/README.md

 				        git credentials must have access to the S.T.A.R. organization --logout		    	removes user's GitHub credentials

---update		    	updates this package to the latest version
+--version-upgrade		updates this package to the latest version
 ```

 There are a set of options that you can make use of to help with the managment of your operating system.
 Executing `osimager` or `osimager --h` will display a help message which provides a description of all the available functionallity included.